Lurkars/gloomhavensecretariat/README.md

 ### Selfhost

-To selfhost Gloomhaven Secretary on your webserver, simple download the [latest release](https://github.com/Lurkars/gloomhavensecretary/releases/latest) zip file and unzip to your webserver.
+To selfhost Gloomhaven Secretary on your webserver, simple download the zip file from the [latest release](https://github.com/Lurkars/gloomhavensecretary/releases/latest) and unzip to your webserver.

 > The base url for this build is set to root.
 To use a different base url please [build your own package](#build-from-source).

 ## Build from source

 If you want to create you own custom build (for example to [selfhost](#selfhost)), prepare a [development setup](#development).
-Afterwards run `ng build` and access build under `./dist/gloomhavensecretary`.
+Afterwards run `npm run build` and access build under `./dist/gloomhavensecretary`.

 ## Development

 Prerequisite:

 - up-to-date [Node.js](https://nodejs.org) and npm version
-- [Angular CLI](https://github.com/angular/angular-cli) installed.
-If you don’t have Angular CLI installed, install it using `npm install -g @angular/cli`.

 Checkout the source code with `git clone https://github.com/Lurkars/gloomhavensecretary.git`.

 Install dependencies with `npm install`.

-Afterwards run `ng serve` to create a development server at [http://localhost:4200](http://localhost:4200).
+Afterwards run `npm run start` to create a development server at [http://localhost:4200](http://localhost:4200).

 ## Contributing